21 Best Singer Websites (Examples) 2026

 Built with: Wix

-The simplicity of Kirsty Merryn’s page does the trick, especially with its B&W home page, featuring the two main CTAs.
-But you can also access other sections with menu links or type your query in the search bar.
+The simplicity of Kirsty Merryn’s page is effective, especially with its black and white home page, featuring the two main CTAs.
+However, you can also access other sections through menu links or type your query into the search bar.

 As for the footer, it only has social media icons, keeping the appearance as minimal as possible.